 The tradition of timber framing claims roots around the world, from Asia to Europe, and utilizes techniques dating back to Neolithic times.
-However, timber framing historically has been most popular in regions where deciduous hardwoods
+However, timber framing historically has been most popular in regions where deciduous hardwoods, like oak, thrive.

 Timber framing naturally emigrated from the Old World to the New, continuing the traditions and styles of European architecture.
 However, after 1750, structures built in the United States tended to be more “American” in response to the local climate and agricultural practices.

 See also From Site Plan to Floor Plan

 In rapidly-growing 19th century New England, carpenters found an efficiency, developing “square rule” carpentry.
 Square ruling imposes regular planes within imperfect or irregular timbers, and the carpenter makes reductions on the non-reference faces accordingly.
 Will Beemer, founder and director of the Heartwood School in Massachusetts, offers this thought about square rule: “Pieces may be pre-fabricated without selecting the mate piece it’s to join, and members such as joists, braces and rafters become interchangeable.
 No pre-assembly is required before raising, and even peg holes can be laid out and drawbored ahead of time.”